Vili-Valtteri/Fractol/README.md

 - `mandelbrot` for the Mandelbrot set
 - `julia` for a Julia set
-- `barnsley` for the Barnsley Fern
+- `barnsleyfern` for the Barnsley Fern

 ## Screenshots